scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

 ### Implement a TreeNode class

-Write a class named `TreeNode` which represents a node in a binary tree.
+Write a class named `TreeNode` which represents a node in a tree.
 It should have the following interface:

 **Phase I:**